loshz/factorio-aws/README.md

 - S3
 - VPC

-> **Note:** for better security, you should scope permissions to a single user with fixed resources.
+> **Note**: for better security, you should scope permissions to a single user with fixed resources.
 Follow the [IAM resource guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) for best practices.

 ### Terraform
 The following [input variables](https://www.terraform.io/language/values/variables) are configurable: